 The Structural Trades Unit consists of Carpentry, Masonry, Roofing, Painting and Lock Shop.
-The staff use their combined talents to allow the Structural Trades Unit to provide repairs in all areas of the campus including the Residence Halls, Academic buildings and several other campus buildings.
+The staff use their combined talents to allow the Structural Trades Unit to provide repairs in all areas of the campus including the Residence Halls, Academic/Administrative buildings and several other campus buildings.
 In addition to performing many repairs throughout the campus, the staff uses their talents to perform many in-house projects each year.
 Whether it is upgrading classrooms, renovating office areas or replacing concrete sidewalks, the staff is called upon on regular basis to complete these in-house projects.

 The Carpentry area repairs broken and damaged windows; repairs wall damage; replaces bathroom tile; performs needed repairs to furniture and cabinetry; repairs doors and door hardware.
 They complete all the requests for interior repairs and renovations, fabrication of custom shelving and similar pieces of furniture, along with routine work order requests to hang pictures, signs and bulletin boards.

 Masonry includes numerous concrete projects and repairs in all areas of the campus.
 These projects include installation of new sidewalks; removal and replacement of existing sidewalks and steps; repairs to brick and masonry walls and floor replacements.
 The staff installs masonry door frames, repairs stair nozings and installs concrete light pole bases.
-Many notable accomplishments for this group include the construction of the baseball field and softball field dugouts and the road salt storage building.